John Suchet

 John Aleck Suchet (/ˈsuːʃeɪ/ SOO-shay; born 29 March 1944) is an English author, television news journalist and presenter of classical music on Classic FM.
-His journalistic career began when he worked as a graduate trainee at the Reuters news agency in 1967 and later joined BBC News as a sub-editor for the Nine O'Clock News from 1970 to 1971.
-Suchet worked at Independent Television News (ITN) as a scriptwriter/sub-editor from 1972 and was a newsreader and reporter until his retirement from ITN in 2004.
+He began his journalistic career as a graduate trainee at the Reuters news agency in 1967.
+After a spell as a sub-editor for the BBC Nine O'Clock News in 1970 and 1971, he became a scriptwriter and sub-editor at Independent Television News (ITN) in 1972.
+He continued to work for ITN, latterly as a reporter and newsreader, until retiring from the company in 2004.

 Suchet has two brothers, one of whom is the actor Sir David Suchet.

 Early life

-Suchet was born in London, the son of Joan Patricia (née Jarché; 1916–1992), an actress, and Jack Suchet (1908–2001), who emigrated from South Africa to England in 1932, and trained to be a doctor at St Mary's Hospital, London in 1933.
+Suchet was born in London, the son of Joan Patricia (1916–1992), an actress, and Jack Suchet (1908–2001), who emigrated from South Africa to England in 1932, and trained to be a doctor at St Mary's Hospital, London in 1933.
 Suchet's father was a consultant obstetrician and gynaecologist, working with Alexander Fleming on the role of penicillin in treating venereal disease.
 His maternal grandfather, James Jarché, was a famous Fleet Street photographer, notable for the first pictures of Edward VIII and Wallis Simpson and also for his pictures of Louis Blériot (1909) and the Siege of Sidney Street.
 Suchet's father was of Lithuanian Jewish descent, and his mother was English-born and Anglican (she was of Russian Jewish descent on her own father's side, and of English descent on her mother's side).

-Suchet was brought up with his two brothers, David and Peter, in London.
+Suchet was brought up with his two brothers in London.
 He attended Uppingham School in Rutland, and played the trombone and piano.
 Suchel enrolled at Queen's College, Dundee (then a part of the University of St Andrews, now the University of Dundee), graduating in 1967 with a 2:2 in philosophy and political science.
-His younger brother, David, is an actor, who portrayed Hercule Poirot in the television series Agatha Christie's Poirot.
-His youngest brother Peter is a retired advertising executive with Saatchi & Saatchi London.
+His younger brother, David, is an actor.